ilhamAdil/Golang-API/README.md

 There are 4 layers, in this project:
 - Models

-Created: Book Entity (Table) using golang struct
+Book Entity (Table) using golang struct
 - Repository

 Created: repository.go
 - UseCase

 Created: service.go
 - Delivery

 Created: handler.go